-The unused product must be disposed of as hazardous waste according to national regulations.
+The unused product must be disposed of as hazardous waste according to local/national regulations.

-The empty packaging of the product and the product after 3 months of use can be disposed of with household waste according to national regulations.
+The empty packaging of the product and the product after 3 months of use can be disposed of with household waste or according to local/national regulations.